 DISTRICT OF COLUMBIA BOARD OF ETHICS AND GOVERNMENT ACCOUNTABILITY MEETING MINUTES - October 5, 2023 The District of Columbia Board of Ethics and Government Accountability held a meeting on October 5, 2023, at 12:00 p.m.
 The meeting was held remotely via WebEx.
 Chairperson Norma Hutcheson and Board Members Charles Nottingham, Felice Smith, and Melissa Tucker participated in the meeting.
 Board Member Darrin Sobin did not attend the meeting.
+These draft minutes must be approved by the Board.
+Full meeting minutes will be posted after the next Board meeting.
 Questions about the meeting may be directed to bega@dc.gov.
-Members of the public were welcome to attend, and a recording of the meeting is available on open-dc.gov and BEGA's YouTube channel.
+Members of the public were welcome to attend, and a recording of the meeting will be made available on open-dc.gov and BEGA's YouTube channel.
 I. Call to Order The meeting was called to order at 12:00 p.m.